prarsena/CS180-Fall2024-LectureNotes/Chapter 5 - Methods.md

 - Returning a Value from a Method
 - Problem Solving with Methods

+## Notes and Clarifications
+Sometimes I don't get things right on the first go-around.
+I'm only human!
-## Note about Chapter 5 Source Code files in IntelliJ
+### Chapter 5 Source Code files in IntelliJ
 There are some errors in the Chapter 5 Source Code project.
 We might fix them as part of the lessons, but for now:

 1. Delete `TwoArgs2.java` and `ValueReturn.java`.